I Heard It Through The Grapevine | Chords + Lyrics

 We do this so you can improvise your rhythm part, making it more fun to play it for decades to come.

-You can try a preview of this as you use the play–along TAB loop of verse example 1 above.
+You can try a preview of this as you play along with me, here’s the TAB for example 1 from the course.

 In the complete lesson, we look at four more examples like this, all with play-along TAB loops.